jthmiller/eDNA-metabarcoding-intro/README.md

      --o-visualization <output path>/barplot.qzv
 ```

-## Only do these steps if you are working on the cyano,mifish or algea projects
+## Only do these steps if you are working on the cyano, mifish, or algea projects

 ```
 qiime feature-classifier classify-sklearn \
   --i-classifier  <see path to use in the file> \
   --i-reads <output path>/rep-seqs.qza \
   --o-classification <output path>/classify-sklearn-taxonomy

 ### Barplot
 qiime taxa barplot \